Skip to main content

 Brittany Alaine from the United States lives in the northern German state of Lower Saxony, where she works as a communication trainer, social media consultant and content creator.

-“Germans are often quite good at separating an argument from the personal relationship.
-They tend to look at things more soberly: What exactly are we arguing about?
-What are the facts?
-The focus is on solutions, but as an American I’d sometimes like people to show a bit more feeling.
-That can also help you understand what is driving the other person.
-If the other person is mainly focused on what they think I’m misrepresenting, it quickly becomes frustrating and can escalate the argument.
+“Germans are often separating the argument from the personal relationship.
+They tend to take a more levelheaded view: What are we arguing about?
+What are the facts at issue?
+That’s solution-oriented, but as an American, I often miss that people allow emotions to come through more strongly.
+Then you can also better understand what’s driving the other person.
+But if the person I’m talking to is particularly focused on what they see as my misrepresentation, that quickly becomes frustrating and causes the argument to escalate.

-“I first noticed the differences in how people argue in Pakistan and Germany when I was a student in Munich.
-In our shared flat, I once stormed out of a discussion, loudly complaining because I was so upset by an argument with a German flatmate.
-It didn’t bother him much, but he was surprised that I couldn’t just carry on the discussion.
+“I already became aware of the different arguing cultures in Pakistan and Germany back when I was a student in Munich.
+In our shared flat, I once stormed out of a discussion shouting because the argument with a German flatmate had upset me so much.
+It didn’t bother him much, but he wondered why I couldn’t carry on with the discussion.

-I had to get used to the fact that Germans rarely raise their voices, even when they argue.
-What I do find uncomfortable, though, is how direct people can be.
-It’s perfectly fine to focus on improvements at work, for example.
-But at times, a more relaxed approach would help prevent tensions from arising in the first place.
-At the same time, Germans also find it easy to say: we’ll just agree to disagree.
-I really appreciate that relaxed attitude.”
+I had to get used to the fact that Germans rarely raise their voices, even during an argument.
+On the other hand, I find their often very direct manner rather off-putting.
+It’s perfectly fine, for example, to focus on improvements at work.
+But sometimes I’d like to see a bit more ease, so that tensions don’t arise in the first place.
+Germans, however, also find it easy to say: ‘Then we’ll just agree to disagree.’
+I really appreciate this relaxed attitude.”